In 1960, a cartoon won an Emmy for the first time ever.

 - Pixie and Dixie, two mice forever outwitting the cat Mr. Jinks.

-- Mr. Jinks, the cat who hated those “meeces.”
+- Mr. Jinks, the cat who hated those “meeces to pieces.”

 - Yogi Bear and Boo-Boo, the picnic-basket thieves who got their own spin-off.